 “What are you doing?”
 Liu Chen cried out in astonishment.

 “I am paying the price for breaching my contract,” Lo Pheng answered.
 “I am no longer a warrior-of-peace.
 But I am still an Eikon.
-Bind your hand.
-It looks broken.
-I’ll grab Jang Tao’s musket and one of the brothers’ swords.
+Gather the strixes, and I’ll grab Jang Tao’s musket.
+It could prove useful.
 But remember, we have little time.”